lightpack/docs/sample-tutorial.md

     ('Learn PHP', 'Pending')
 ```

-To work with the new database, you will need to configure database credentials. open `config/default.php` file and look for 'connection' key.
+To work with the new database, you will need to configure database credentials.
+Open `config/default.php` file and look for 'connection' key.
 There you need to configure 'mysql` key with appropriate database credentials.

 ```php
 <?php